Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 It's tough.
 Yeah, you're in a world where you put on costumes and you pretend to be other people, but

-you can walk onto the set with Mammoth
+Well, you can walk You can walk onto the set with Mammoth

 But that can't influence what you do.
 You have to go in with people and always say and think the best.